rlamana/ventus/README.md

 <a href="http://www.rlamana.com/ventus">Live Demo!</a> (http://www.rlamana.com/ventus) | <a href="https://vimeo.com/62041866">Video Demo</a>

+> [!CAUTION]
-This project started as an experiment and even though it was stable enough **it was never meant to be mantained over time**.
+> This project started as an experiment and even though it was stable enough **it was never meant to be mantained over time**.
 However, feel free to fork and send PRs!

-Version 0.3.0 has been modernized to use Vite for faster development and building, with ES6 modules and modern tooling.
+Version 0.4.0 has been modernized to use Vite for faster development and building, with ES6 modules and modern tooling.

 ## Development Setup